Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 # Smart Campus Sensor & Room Management API

-A JAX-RS RESTful service developed for the University of Westminster "Smart Campus" initiative.
-The API manages three resources — rooms, sensors, and sensor readings — and enforces the referential integrity and state-based rules described in the coursework specification.
+A JAX-RS REST API built for the University of Westminster "Smart Campus" project.
+It manages rooms, sensors, and sensor readings, and enforces the business rules from the coursework spec (referential integrity between rooms and sensors, state-based restrictions on readings).

 ## Module context